maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 #### :large_orange_diamond: Resumption<Out, Answer>::operator bool

 Check if the resumption is valid.
-The resumption becomes invalid if moved elsewhere (in paerticular, when resumed using [`OneShot::Resume`](refman-cpp-effects.md#large_orange_diamond-oneshotresume)).
+The resumption becomes invalid if moved elsewhere (in particular, when resumed using [`OneShot::Resume`](refman-cpp-effects.md#large_orange_diamond-oneshotresume)).

 ```cpp
 operator bool() const;